Doctors Note Logo

 Bleeding on the Birth Control Implant?
 The Science & Medical Next Steps

-Irregular bleeding on the birth control implant is very common and usually not dangerous, caused by progestin thinning the uterine lining, and it does not mean the implant is failing.
-There are several factors to consider; see below to understand more.
+Irregular bleeding on the birth control implant (Nexplanon) is very common and usually not dangerous.
+It happens because progestin thins the uterine lining—it does not mean your implant is failing or less effective.

 answer background